-Equipment and facilities must be safe to use;

-The park must be a secure place for all members or the community to use or traverse;

-- Dog fouling must be adequately dealt with; - Health and safety policies should be in place, in practice and reviewed; and

-Toilets, drinking water, first aid, public telephones and emergency equipment where relevant (e.g. lifebelts by water) should be available on or near the site and clearly signposted.
+- Equipment and facilities must be safe to use; - The park must be a secure place for all members or the community to use or traverse; - Dog fouling must be adequately dealt with; - Health and safety policies should be in place, in practice and reviewed; and - Toilets, drinking water, first aid, public telephones and emergency equipment where relevant (e.g. lifebelts by water) should be available on or near the site and clearly signposted.

-Photograph: Paddling pool at Sir Joseph Hood MF
+Photograph: Paddling pool at Sir Joseph Hood MPF

 Merton has developed the Sport, Health and Physical Activity Strategy to provide a plan that encourages healthier communities through getting involved in sport.

 Active participation in sport, health and physical activity contributes to:

-- Developing sporting, health and fitness skills for children young people and adults; - The enjoyment of life in the borough; - The health fitness and well being of our community. - The Sports and Physical Activity Strategy sets out the Council's plans to: - Improve opportunities in sports, health and physical activity for those people not activity involved in an average of 3 x 30 minutes of physical activity per week; - Increase the number of people regularly volunteering at least one hour per week in support of sport and active recreation. - Raise standards and improve participation in PE and sport in Merton's schools; - Raise standards and improve young peoples' participation in out of school sports and physical activities; - Improve the health of the community through our actions in improving sport and active recreation opportunities; - Target our resources to achieve our stated aims.
+- Developing sporting, health and fitness skills for children young people and adults: - The enjoyment of life in the borough; - The health fitness and well-being of our community.

+The Sports and Physical Activity Strategy sets out the Council's plans to:

+- Improve opportunities in sports, health and physical activity for those people not activity involved in an average of 3 x 30 minutes of physical activity per week; - Increase the number of people regularly volunteering at least one hour per week in support of sport and active recreation. - Raise standards and improve participation in PE and sport in Merton's schools: - Raise standards and improve young peoples' participation in out of school sports and physical activities; - Improve the health of the community through our actions in improving sport and active recreation opportunities; - Target our resources to achieve our stated aims.

-Sir Joseph Hood Memorial Playing Field is an important borough facility where Merton Council can promote healthy living through the practical provision of new facilities and the continuing improvement and maintenance of existing equipment.
+SJHMPF is an important borough facility where Merton Council can promote healthy living through the practical provision of new facilities and the continuing improvement and maintenance of existing equipment.
 The provision of sports and play facilities and the trim trail is complemented with the many informal recreational uses that occur in the park.
 Dog walking, nature walks, links into the cycle network all play a role in encouraging healthy living in the area.

-Following the transformation of the Culture and Greenspaces department in late 2011, The Parks Support Team was formed and has been incorporated into the parks delivery teams that are managed by the Parks Support Manager.
-These important members of staff have a significant role to play in the ongoing safety and security of the open space.
-An ongoing staff presence in the park at peak times is important to develop and maintain links to the local community and to discourage vandalism and antisocial behaviour.
+Idverde and the Greenspaces Development team play a significant role in the ongoing safety and security of the open space.
+An ongoing staff presence in the park at peak times is important to develop and maintain links to the local community and to discourage vandalism and anti-social behaviour.
 The Support Team are also are responsible for administering the charging regime for the tennis courts and crazy golf.